StefanSrnjakov/ContactsApp/readme.md

  * Image, first name, last name.
  * 2 icons as buttons
- - call icon to call if you are from phone or to redirect phone number to your phone
+ * call icon, to call if you are from phone or to redirect phone number to your phone
- - info icon to navigate you to path /contacts/:id to see detailed infomation about contact
+ * info icon, to navigate you to path /contacts/:id to see detailed infomation about contact

  Contact

  * you see image, first name, last name.
  * 2 buttons
- - edit
+ * edit
- - delete
+ * delete